 Light corn syrup that you’ll find at the grocery store isn’t the evil high-fructose corn syrup much reviled in processed foods.
 This is simply a liquefied cane sugar that’s pure glucose.
 It’s completely neutral in taste which makes it great for candy making, or when you have very strong competing flavors in the mix.

 When you’re craving the distinctly floral flavor an inimitable viscous texture of genuine honey, you can still get all of that while making compassionate choices!
-These brands have created bee-free honey options that make vegan living that much sweeter.
+These brands have created cruelty-free bee-free honey options that make vegan living that much sweeter.

 Honey has more antioxidants than cane sugar, but it’s still incredibly high in glucose, which is particularly detrimental to diabetics.